How to Budget in 5 Steps — and Answers to Budgeting FAQs

 Clothing: This covers any clothing or shoes you buy in a month.

-Dining out: This is the amount you spend at restaurants each month.
+Dining out: This is the amount you spend at restaurants or getting takeout.

-Each month, review your tracking to see if you over- or under-spent against the budget you set.
+Each month, review your tracking to see if you over- or under-spent compared to the budget you set.
 Then, make small tweaks to balance it again.
-Using the categories, you can get a quick look at any areas where you may be overspending in a given month.
+Using the budget categories, you can quickly look at any areas where you may be overspending in a given month.
+Sometimes unexpected expenses can add up.

-Call your provider, credit card issuer or lender, and ask about setting up automatic payments.
+Also, automation can help you save time and stay on top of your bills.
+Call your service provider, credit card issuer or lender, and ask about setting up automatic payments.
 In some cases, you can even set these up online.

 Once you set up automated payments, keep an eye on your checking account to make sure the payment goes out.